NinjaWeedle/C8SALT/README.txt

+Oxiti8's                 _
+CCC  8 8  SSS  AAA      T T
+C    888   S   AAA  LLL TTT
+CCC  8 8  SSS  A        T_T

-C8SALT - A CHIP-8 interpreter written in TI-BASIC for the TI-83+, TI-84+, TI-84+ C Silver Edition, and TI-84+ CE.
+C8SALT - A CHIP-8 emulator written in TI-BASIC for the TI-83+, TI-84+, TI-84+ C Silver Edition, and TI-84+ CE.
 By Oxiti8

-Installation:
+C8SALT is the first ever CHIP-8 emulator written in pure TI-BASIC.
+Play all your favorite CHIP-8 games at a blistering 0.1 FPS!
+5 games are included, as well as a ROM converter allowing you to play the hundreds of CHIP-8 games out there.

+*TABLE OF CONTENTS*

+ I. INSTALLATION
+ II.
+ROM CONVERSION INSTRUCTIONS
+ III.
+CONTROLS
+ IV.
+TECHNICAL DETAILS
+ V. VARIABLE GUIDE
+ VI.
+CREDITS

+I. INSTALLATION:
-1. Send C8SALT.8xp and C8CPU.8xp to your calculator.
+ 1. Send C8SALT.8xp, FONT.8xl, and C8CPU.8xp to your calculator.
  2. Select an option from the menu:
 	1 - NONE: This launches C8SALT with no ROM.
 Useless.
-	2 - CORAX89: This launches Corax89's test ROM.
-	3 - LOAD FROM LROM: Loads the rom data stored in ROM.
-For info on converting CHIP-8 software for use with C8SALT, see the instructions at the bottom of this README.
+	2 - LOAD FROM LROM: Loads the rom data stored in ROM.
+For info on converting CHIP-8 software for use with C8SALT, see ROM CONVERSION INSTRUCTIONS.
+	3 - SETTINGS: From here, you can enable and disable HLE Text Rendering (0 = on, 1 = off).
+It is recommended that CSE/CE users leave HLE text rendering disabled.

 WARNING: IF YOU HAVE XLib OR CELTIC III INSTALLED, YOU MUST DISABLE THEM TO RUN C8SALT!
 This is because C8SALT uses the Real( command, which XLib uses.

-You can find already converted ROM.8xl files to send to your calculator in the "Programs" folder, or if you want to import your own:
+You can find already converted ROM.8xl files to send to your calculator in the "Programs" folder, or if you want to import your own, refer to Section 2- ROM CONVERSION INSTRUCTIONS

+II.
 ROM CONVERSION INSTRUCTIONS:

-1. Put your CHIP-8 program in the "Programs" folder.
+ 1. Put your CHIP-8 program in the "Programs" folder, or in the same place as convert.py.
-2. Name your chip-8 program "program.ch8"
+ 2. Rename your CHIP-8 program "program.ch8"
-3. Run convert.py. it should create a file named "ROM.txt"
+ 3. Run convert.py.
+It should create a file named "ROM.txt".

  For the following steps, you have two options based on the tool you want to use:

-For TI-CONNECT USERS (Recommended):
+ FOR TI-CONNECT USERS (Recommended):
   4. Open TI-Connect, and open "TI DataEditor".
   5. Go to File > Import... and import your "ROM.txt" file.
   6. Click File -> Save As... and save the list as "ROM.8xl".
   7. Send the ROM.8xl file to your calculator.

  FOR SOURCECODER 3 USERS:
-4. Convert the out.txt file to the comma delimted .csv format.
-This can be done thru Microsoft Excel or whatever spreadsheet editor you have availiable.
+  4. Convert the out.txt file to the comma delimited .csv format.
+This can be done thru Microsoft Excel or whatever spreadsheet editor you have available.
   5. Go to https://www.cemetech.net/sc/ and open your ROM.csv file.
 It should show up in SourceCoder 3 as "|LROM".
   6. Rename the file from "|LROM" to "ROM".
   7. Click "Export File".
 It should export as "ROM.8xl".
   8. Send ROM.8xl to your calculator.

  Now you can run C8SALT, and you should now be able to play your game!

+ (P.S: You can also create custom fonts this way by saving the hex data for them in a .ch8 file, then following the program conversion process- just rename the "ROM.8xl" to "FONT.8xl" when finished)

+III.
+CONTROLS:

+IV.
+TECHNICAL INFO

+ All 30 ops from the original CHIP-8 spec are planned to be supported, as well as select SuperCHIP ops.

+ - On the limited SuperCHIP support:

+ You can use 00FD (EXIT), 00FE (LORES), and eventually FX75/FX85 just fine.
+ SuperCHIP Hires mode (00FF) can also be used, but you're limited to a 94x62 resolution when using it rather than the full 128x64.

+DXY0, 00Cn(SCD n), 00FB (SCR), 00FC (SCL), FX75, and FX85 are not supported at this time.

+V. VARIABLE GUIDE

 P = PC
 I = i